Inspection Articles

 Those Problem Pipes

-Spread the love This article will discuss four popular types of water supply piping we find in modern homes and some surprising issues you probably didn’t know about, but should.
+This article will discuss four popular types of water supply piping we find in modern homes and some surprising issues you probably didn’t know about, but should.
 Copper, Polybutylene, PEX (PEX A and PEX B) and CPVC.
-About Copper Piping Advantages of Copper Piping Copper piping in general has a very good track record and has
+About Copper Piping Advantages of Copper Piping Copper piping in general has a very good track record and has a lot

 Read More »